How We Reviewed IdentityForce

-IdentityForce provides you with a report of all your personal information that’s been made public and appears on the Internet.
-If you find that the information is incorrect or poses a threat to the safety of your identity, IdentityForce helps you remove it, making it more difficult for identity thieves to get hold of your information and use it to make unauthorized purchases — a service that most other identity theft protection services fail to offer.
+IdentityForce provides you with a report of all your personal information that’s been made public and appears on the internet.
+If you find that the information is incorrect or poses a threat to the safety of your identity, IdentityForce helps you remove it, making it more difficult for identity thieves to get a hold of your information and use it to make unauthorized purchases — a service that most other identity theft protection services fail to offer.

 Online protection software

 In addition to monitoring your personal information and credit reports, IdentityForce provides you with anti-keylogging software to protect you against malware that might steal your personal information.
 Anti-phishing software is included as well, which helps you detect and avoid phishing sites — websites set up to look like a real company’s website in order to hoodwink you into entering personal information.